 The Tawny Frogmouth has many behaviors which help them to survive in the wild.
 They are very territorial and will defend their area from intruders with their loud calls.
 During the day they usually remain still and camouflaged amongst branches or tree stumps, blending in with their surroundings.
 At dusk they become more active and can be seen hunting for food.
 When disturbed or threatened they have a unique defensive behavior; they will open their wings and bob their heads up and down to make themselves look larger, hoping that this will scare off any potential predators.

-See also What is Tasmanian Tiger Animal
+See also What is Tick Animal

 Tawny Frogmouths will remain with the same partner for many years, breeding during late winter or spring.
 Their nests are made from sticks and twigs which are lined with leaves or fur from small prey animals.
 The female will lay two eggs which both parents take turns incubating for around three weeks until they hatch.